MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_Proximity_Profile/README.md

 - Copy the "app_ble" folder, "app_timer" folder, "app.c" and "app.h" which can be found by navigating to the following path: "...\firmware\src"
 - Paste the folder under source files in your project folder (...\firmware\src).

+- In the "app_pxpr_handler", the event for Alert Level in Link Loss Service is written.
+In the "app_ble_handler.c" file whenever a BLE disconnection happens due to connection timeout an app task is posted to alert the user based on the link loss alert level.

+- In the "app_pxpr_handler", the event for Alert Level in Immediate Alert Service is written.
+And the RGB LED glows based on the alert level.

 **Step 7** - Clean and build the project.
 To run the project, select "Make and program device" button.

 ## 5. Board Programming<a name="step6">